TahoeHighSierra.com

 Glen Alpine Trailhead is another way to enter Desolation Wilderness and offers a number of trail options.
 Some spiral up towards Susie, Heather and Aloha Lakes, providing stunning views, granite walls and features.
 The Glen Alpine Trailhead is located off of Hwy 89, just north of South Lake Tahoe on Fallen Leaf Road.

-Granite Chief Wilderness - On the west shore of Lake Tahoe butting up to Alpine Meadows and Squaw Valley ski areas, Granite Chief Wilderness features granite cliffs that swoop down to glacial valleys and is the headwater for the American River.
+Granite Chief Wilderness - On the west shore of Lake Tahoe butting up to Alpine Meadows and Palisades Tahoe ski areas, Granite Chief Wilderness features granite cliffs that swoop down to glacial valleys and is the headwater for the American River.
 Aside from the busy day hike to the 5 Lakes area, Granite Chief Wilderness is less populated than many other wilderness areas and only requires permits for camp stoves (campfires are prohibited).
 Explore trails into the Hellhole Reservoir or Picayune Valley to find a solitary escape.
 Camping is prohibited within 600’ of any of the 5 Lakes and dogs are not permitted in certain deer fawning areas.

 Mokelumne Wilderness - If you’ve a hankering for heights, trek through Mokelumne Wilderness for access to Jobs and Freels Peaks – two of the highest in the Tahoe Basin.
 The Wilderness, located south of South Lake Tahoe between Hwys 88 and 4, is also home to many small lakes, granite features and the rugged Mokelumne River Canyon.
 Wilderness permits are required for overnight users from the Eldorado National Forest.